-The fund takes environmental and social criteria into consideration for investment.
-The management company therefore pursues a low impact of sustainability risks on the fund's return as compared to funds with similar investment policies.
-Accordingly it can be assumed that sustainability risks could likely have only a minimal impact on the fund's performance.
+The management company estimates the impact of sustainability risks on the fund's return to be moderate.
+Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.

-Information on the management company's strategies for considering sustainability risks in their decision-making processes regarding investment is available on the management company's website at www.rcm.at or rcm-international.com (menu, Corporate Governance).
+Information on the management company's strategies for considering sustainability risks in their decision-making processes regarding investment is available on the management company's website at www.rcm.at or rcm-international.com (Corporate Governance menu).